laurapm/eco-smart-pot/database/config_scripts/README.md

 Contain a copy of the data, but that data can be an earlier of delayed copy of the dataset.
 They are mainly used for recoverability purposes, specially for unsuccessful application upgrades and operator errors.
-They have a [priority of 0](https://docs.mongodb.com/manual/core/replica-set-priority-0-member/#replica-set-secondary-only-members) and it is adviseable for them to be hidden.
+They have a [priority of 0](https://docs.mongodb.com/manual/core/replica-set-priority-0-member/#replica-set-secondary-only-members) and it is advisable for them to be hidden.
 They
 [can vote](https://docs.mongodb.com/manual/reference/replica-configuration/#rsconf.members[n].votes)
 in elections (if their vote is set to 1).
 - [Arbiter Node](https://docs.mongodb.com/manual/core/replica-set-arbiter/):
 They cannot become primary, they do not have a copy of the data, but they can vote.
 It is a solution when another secondary node cannot be added to the replica set.
-They have exaclty **1** election vote.
+They have exactly **1** election vote.

 Reading operations can be done against any primary or secondary node of the cluster, which is handy for, for example, analytical queries, where it does not